Atharvkote/Atharvkote/README.md

 <h2> About Me :</h2>

 <p>
-<strong>I 'm Atharva From Shirdi , Maharashtra .
+I 'm Atharva From Shirdi , Maharashtra .
 Energetic and Detail-Oriented Computer Engineering Student.
 On a Journey to bridge the Digital Realm.From Coding Adventures in Programming Languages like C, C++ JAVA , Python and many more, to Hardware Explorations!!, I thrive on the dynamic fusion of Bits and Bytes.
-Eager to embrace challenges, contribute Fresh Perspectives, and grow with the ever-evolving TECH Landscape.</strong>
+Eager to embrace challenges, contribute Fresh Perspectives, and grow with the ever-evolving TECH Landscape.

 </p>